Jennett's Park

 Jennett's Park is a suburb of Bracknell in the English county of Berkshire.
 It is a recent development with the first residents moving there in 2007.
-It is in Great Hollands North ward of Bracknell Forest Council.
+It is in the Binfield South & Jennett's Park ward of Bracknell Forest Council.

 The development lies approximately 1.5 mi south west of the town centre, to the south of the A329 road close to its junction with the A329(M) and near Great Hollands and Amen Corner.
 A new roundabout was built on the A329 for access.